BrandonMasis/odin-recipes/README.md

 and try to write good commit messages.

-The website will consist of a main index page which will have links to a few recipes.
+The website will consist of a main index page which will have links to a few recipes..